tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

-In such scenarios, the users (e.g., the party providing the data input for the computation, the party consuming the computed results, or the party providing a proprietary ML model used in the computation) have two goals:
+In such scenarios, the users (e.g., the party providing the data input for the computation, the party consuming the computed results, or the party providing a proprietary Machine Learning (ML) model used in the computation) have two goals:

 - Identifying the workload they are interacting with,
 - Making sure that the platform on which the workload executes is a